Amaraganiswetha/Octanet-Task-1-Travel-Landing-Page/README.md

 # My Project

 Welcome to my project!
-I have Created a Travel Landing Page Website using Html and CSS.
+I have developed a Travel Landing Page Website using Html and CSS.